 Perhaps most famously, he was part of the group Lambert, Hendricks & Ross alongside Dave Lambert and Annie Ross

-He also appeared alongside fellow , Dave Brubeck, Manhattan Transfer and Benny Carter. legends including
+He also appeared alongside fellow jazz legends including Thelonious Monk, Dave Brubeck, Manhattan Transfer and Benny Carter.

 9. Cab Calloway

-The oldest a in Harlem nightclubs. on this list, Cab Calloway was born in 1907, starting his career as
+The oldest singer on this list, Cab Calloway was born in 1907, starting his career as a singer in Harlem nightclubs.

-Whilst several of his releases achieved huge success, perhaps his most famous song was “Minnie the Moocher” which was covered by artists including and Bobby Darin.
+Whilst several of his releases achieved huge success, perhaps his most famous song was “Minnie the Moocher” which was covered by artists including Duke Ellington and Bobby Darin.

 The big band he led featured up-and-coming stars of the day including Ben Webster, Dizzy Gillespie and Milt Hinton.